Review 25: Toy Story 2

 Returning director John Lasseter's animation direction is sharp, the animation has improved: it looks more pulpy, John Lasseter's animation direction is sharp, there's a real sense of emotion, the production design is epic they designed so many locations and as they said its is "all over the place", the editing is smart, the character design is genius, especially for the new characters, the action set pieses are thrilling, their are great moments of intensity, the sound effects are catchy, the the score by Randy Newman is excellent and the effect of the ending sequence is exhilarating.

 The voice acting is great once again: Tom Hanks and Tim Allen are once again superb as Woody and Buzz.
-Woody is in a tizz about his broken arm and is worried he will get thrown out, when he first arrives at Al's apartment and meets the roundup gang he wants to just get back to Andy but once he's repaired he starts to like it more and decides he wants to go to Japan with them.
+Woody is in a tizz about his broken arm and is worried about Andy growing up and abandoning him.
+When he first arrives at Al's apartment and meets the roundup gang he wants to just get back to Andy but once he's repaired he starts to like it more and decides he wants to go to Japan with them.

 With Woody away, Buzz assumes the role of the leader of the Toy gang and through him you see the progression of him taking on the mantel of authority and the more he does it and the more obstacles he and the gang encounter on the mission, the more it drives him and the more he wants to rescue Woody.